5181 Cybersecurity Analyst

 Experience: Two years of information technology experience with demonstrated expertise in personal computers and operating systems, server operating systems, network protocols, and enterprise architecture is required.

 Skills: Excellent technical aptitude including a basic understanding of server administration, enterprise application software, and diagnostic techniques is required.
 The ability to perform in a problem-solving capacity including the evaluation of crisis and emergency situations is required.
 Effective interpersonal, organizational, and communication skills when working with a variety of constituencies possessing a wide range of technical knowledge is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The nature of this position requires the incumbent to be available evenings, nights, and weekends to respond to concerns regarding security of the University’s information resources.